Part One: Cultivating Kindness

 - If you’re not sure about how you’re feeling, see if you can notice how you feel about not being sure about how you feel!
 Sometimes that makes it clearer.

-- Remember: whatever emotions you are feeling (good, bad, or even neutral) are fine.
-You can work with those emotions, and you can only start from where you are
+- Remember: whatever you are feeling (good, bad, or even neutral) is fine.
+You can work with whatever is there, and you can only start from where you are

 - See if you can be kind to yourself.
 Be patient as you attempt to find out how you’re feeling.